elsantiF/orbis/docs/advanced/extensions/gpu.md

 # GPU Extension

-The propose of this extension is to enable the compilation of the code to run in a GPU.
+The purpose of this extension. is to enable the compilation of the code to run in a GPU.
 To enable GPU extension you need to: pass the '-extension=gpu' flag to the compiler.
 This will: